ffoulkes/networking-recipe/ovs-p4rt/sidecar/core/v2/README.md

    - The internal API (e.g. `DoConfigTunnelEntry`) does the actual processing.

-3. Replaced the `OvsP4RtSession` object with the `ClientInterface` object throughout the code.
+3. Replaced the `OvsP4RtSession` object with `ClientInterface` throughout the core code.

 4. Renamed functions to clarify their purpose.

    - Functions that encode a protobuf are now prefixed with `Encode` instead of `Prepare`.

-   - Functions that call an encoder and then issue a `WriteRequest` are now prefixed with `Write` instead of `Config`.
+   - Functions that call an encoder and issue a `WriteRequest` are now prefixed with `Write` instead of `Config`.

-   - Functions that call an encoder and then issue a `ReadRequest` are now prefixed with `Read` instead of `Get`.
+   - Functions that call an encoder and issue a `ReadRequest` are now prefixed with `Read` instead of `Get`.

 5. Moved the `Encode` functions to a separate source file,